 Defendant's Accused Products allow playback of Netflix, HBO, and other streaming services.
 Netflix uses a digital rights management system called PlayReady, which is a method for authenticating the transmission of information between two entities by using unique device IDs and cryptographic keys (conducting a trusted transactions between at least two parties [by using a] means for uniquely identifying information selected from the group consisting of a unique identification of one of the parties [and] a steganographic cipher for generating said unique identification information ... governed by ... a predetermined key).
-See Exhibit M at p.
+See Exhibit K at p.
 4 ("PlayReady secures content by encrypting data files. ...
-In order to decrypt these data files, a digital key is required."); see also Exhibit N.
+In order to decrypt these data files, a digital key is required."); see also Exhibit L.

-Case 6:17-cv-00096 Document 1 Filed 02/17/17 Page 29 of 36 PageID #: 29
+Case 6:17-cv-00097 Document 1 Filed 02/17/17 Page 28 of 35 PageID #: 28

-Defendant has been and now is indirectly infringing by way of inducing 76. infringement by others and/or contributing to the infringement by others of the '116 Patent in the State of Texas, in this judicial district, and elsewhere in the United States, by, among other things, making, using, importing, offering for sale, and/or selling, without license or authority, products for use in systems that fall within the scope of one or more claims of the '116 Patent.
+76. Defendant has been and now is indirectly infringing by way of inducing infringement by others and/or contributing to the infringement by others of the '116 Patent in the State of Texas, in this judicial district, and elsewhere in the United States, by, among other things, making, using, importing, offering for sale, and/or selling, without license or authority, products for use in systems that fall within the scope of one or more claims of the '116 Patent.
 Such products include, without limitation, one or more of the Accused Products.
 Such products have no substantial non-infringing uses and are for use in systems that infringe the '116 Patent.
 By making, using, importing offering for sale, and/or selling such products, Defendant injured Blue Spike and is thus liable to Blue Spike for infringement of the '116 Patent under 35 U.S.C. § 271.
 It is not necessary for Plaintiff to indicate specific customers directly infringing the Patents-in-Suit through the use of Defendant's Accused Products.
 See In re Bill of Lading Transmission and Processing System Pat.
 Litig., 681 F.3d 1323, 1336 (Fed.
 Cir.
 2012); see also Atwater Partners of Tex.
 LLC v.
 AT & T, Inc., No. 2:10-cv-175, 2011 WL 1004880, at 3 (E.D.
 Tex.
 Mar.
 18, 2011).
-Even so, Defendant induces and contributes to the infringement of its customers.
-Defendant also induces and contributes to the infringement of its partners and resellers who use, test, and demonstrate the infringing functionality (see, e.g., Exhibits C & D).
-Those whom Defendant induces to infringe and/or to whose infringement Defendant contributes are the end users of the Accused Products.
-Defendant had knowledge of the '116 Patent at least as early as the service of this complaint, and has known since then that the Accused Products infringe the Patents-in-Suit.